PonyWarrior/HadesModRepo/CodexMenu/CodexMenu-readme.txt

 opening the pact of punishment during a run and modifying any conditions will brick any condition previously enabled

 fixed issues :
-'ricochet fire' hammer boon was missing for exagryph
+'ricochet fire' hammer boon missing for gun hades keepsake increase call level when some menus are opened or closed crash on opening cerberus entry

 removed feature :
 pact of punishment removed from Skelly. changing the pact options during a run bricks that option,